DonAbdulRob/LootQuest3/README.md

 # Loot Quest (LootQuest3) Description

-Hello!
-This is the next iteration of the game Loot Quest, a turn-based RPG where your goal is to explore the world and defeat the boss for all the money, items and glory in the universe.
+Loot Quest is a traditional turn-based game made modern.
+Set in an ultra-difficult world full of intricate and one-of-a-kind mechanics, you'll start as a humble peasant with no items, fame or reputation to your name.
+Struggle your way toward greater strength and conquer.
+Or, succumb to the environment around you and be conquered.

 Features (many TODO):

 -   Infinite World Map, enemies and items
 -   Turn-Based Combat
 -   Spells and Abilities
 -   Highly versatile windows for managing your equipped items, inventory, the world map itself and game console.
 -   And more!

 # How do I play?